RUSH-LAB/LSHUniqueEntityEstimator/README.md

 # Unique Entity Estinamtor
 A package for Estimating the number of unique eneties for a given input dataset with duplicates and near duplicates.
-See [our paper](https://arxiv.org/abs/1710.02690) for theoretical and benchmarking details.
+See [Chen, Shrivastava, Steorts (2018), To Appear, AoAS](https://arxiv.org/abs/1710.02690) for theoretical and benchmarking details.

 ## Prerequisites
 Python 2, ngram, sklearn, numpy, scipy, matlib